entropia64x/neoquestII/README.md

 (Start 2 units below southeast icon of palace of ancient kings) 444477777777777777777771117788488888884448444444728484477

-1 unit left of Lifra to Pankal (trader) Buy sword 6633535566662
+1 unit left of Lifra to Pankal (Weapons trader) Buy sword 6633535566662

-Go up to trade with Erweb
+Go up to trade with Erweb (Potions trader)

 1 unit rigth down diagonal of Erweb to Bukaru (Say password) 444555555555555111111111111111155555553333333333333333